 Since the beginning of speech, we humans have been spontaneously creating new language.
 Our collective cultural stories tend to last much longer.
 A great deal of hard evidence exists that most Americans hold a common set of core ideal American values and American cultural ideas.
 They recognize them by the everyday language that evokes them in political communication.

 Progressive activists also recall these core values and cultural stories if reminded of such key phrases as 'can do' or 'new' or 'the future.'
 For this reason, the Metaphor Project has assembled sample lists of the language of American cultural stories and common metaphor categories.
 Some American Story Elements that Evoke Core Values and Some American Metaphor Categories help progressive activists remember this very familiar language and set of themes as they work.
-For more information about our sources for these and other Metaphor Project tools, see Selected Sources and Links.
+For more information about our sources for these and other Metaphor Project tools, see Selected Sources .
 For more information about this part of our method, see Other FAQ.

 The MP's American Framing Steps provide a proven step-by-step guide to framing our messages as part of the best American story, using methods that match the latest research in cognitive science.
 The MP's Criteria for Successful Mainstream Framing help people quickly check the effectiveness of the new frames they create this way.
 See Resources for more information.

 In addition to the many free resources on this site, we also offer workshops, talks, and coaching on a sliding scale that can even include pro bono, if appropriate: see Services and Publications.